The Future of Cyber Attacks

 Friday, 15 October 2021

-This article was written by Jonathan Greig and originally appeared on ZDNet on 10/12/21: https://www.zdnet.com/google-amp/article/biden-signs-school-cybersecurity-act-into-law/ The K-12 Cybersecurity Act directs CISA to study cybersecurity risks related to schools and develop recommendations as well as toolkits to help educators.
-Cybersecurity experts hailed the K-12 Cybersecurity Act this week after US President Joe Biden signed it into law on
+The K-12 School Cybersecurity Act directs CISA to study cybersecurity risks related to schools and develop recommendations as well as toolkits to help educators.
+Cybersecurity experts hailed the K-12 School Cybersecurity Act this week after US President Joe Biden signed it into law on October 8, officially kicking off efforts by CISA to examine the cybersecurity

 - Published in Tech Blog